aws-samples/eks-blueprints-for-proton/README.md

 This will trigger the following process:
 - Proton will merge the Terraform template with your inputs and create a PR in the repository you specified (in our tutorial it's the same repository that hosts the template, but you probably want these to be two separate repositories in a production setup - just remember to add them both to the Proton `Repositories` page you configured at the beginning)
 - The [GitHub action example that ships with this repository](.github/workflows/proton-run.yml) will trigger to run a plan and check everything is in good shape
-- The PR will be merged (this can be a manual step performed by a platform administrator or because Proton creates enough guardrails for the PR to be legit, the repository can be configured to perform an auto-merge)
+- The PR will be created (its merging can be a manual step performed by a platform administrator upon a code review or, because Proton creates enough guardrails for the PR to be legit, the repository can be configured to perform an auto-merge)
 - Once the PR is merged the GH action provided as an example in the repository will kick off again and this time it will go till the `terraform apply` stage effectively deploying the cluster
 - When the `apply` has completed the action will notify Proton with the `output` which consists of the `eks aws` command to configure the `config` file to point `kubectl` to the cluster you just deployed.